TorchSpatiotemporal/tsl/docs/source/usage/spatiotemporal_dataset.rst

 tutorial <https://pytorch.org/tutorials/beginner/basics/data_tutorial.html>`_
 on datasets and dataloaders for more information).

-The main class in TSL for handling spatiotemporal datasets is the :class:`tsl.data.SpatioTemporalDataset` object, that inherits directly from the PyTorch ``Dataset``.
+The main class in :tsl:`tsl` for handling spatiotemporal datasets is the :class:`tsl.data.SpatioTemporalDataset` object, that inherits directly from the PyTorch ``Dataset``.
 The core functionality of :obj:`SpatioTemporalDataset` is to map (long) sequence of spatiotemporal data into :class:`tsl.data.Data`